 2. Avoid cross-contamination

-3. Work your way from the top and down
+4. Work your way from the top down

-The price of professional car detailing is going to vary depending on the size of your car and the level of detailing you require.
-For context, a basic detailing service for an average-sized car is going to range anywhere between $75-150 for an average sized vehicle.
-Larger vehicles such as SUVs are typically in the $125 to $250 region for the same service.
+But unless you are completely loaded, the price of professional car detailing is going to add-up real quick.
+Pricing also varies depending upon the size of the vehicle in question, and the level of detailing required.
+For example, a basic detailing service on an average-sized sedan is going to set you back anywhere from $75-150, whereas larger vehicles are typically in the $125-250 range for the same service.

 Here’s what you’ll need: